 • Children are a gift from God to the parents of our church and to society.

-• It is the parent who is answerable before God for the faith and safekeeping of their offspring; the church has a role in to ensure that children in its care are safe and free from abuse.
+• It is the parent who is answerable before God for the faith and safekeeping of their offspring; the church has a role to ensure that children in its care are safe and free from abuse.

-• Children themselves are able to make known their concerns as to personal comfort and are free to disclose any conduct on the part of workers, volunteers or other children which they find invasive, belittling or harmful
+• Children themselves are able to make known their concerns as to personal comfort and are free to disclose any conduct on the part of workers, volunteers or other children which they find invasive, belittling or harmful.

 A child safe environment will seek to minimize harm and therefore rely on: